Welcome to ClearView Baptist Church

 Section 6.
 Parliamentary Rules

-The latest revision of Robert’s Rules of Order is the authority for parliamentary rules of procedure for all business meetings of the church.
+The latest revision of Robert’s Rules of Order is the authority for parliamentary rules of procedure for all business meetings of the Church.

 VII.
 CHURCH FINANCES